esl/MongooseIM/doc/modules/mod_stream_management.md

 ### In `mod_stream_management`

-This module is just a "starter", to supply the configuration values to new client connections.
+This module is just a "starter", to provide the configuration values to new client connections.
 It also provides a basic session table API and adds a new stream feature.

-At a bare minimum, this module keeps the config values in its `gen_mod` records, and it keeps a mnesia table defined as follows:
+At a bare minimum, this module keeps the config values in its `gen_mod` records, and keeps a mnesia table defined as follows:

 ```erlang
 -record(sm_session,